Books and authors:

 (Also see below.)

-Paradise Lost.
+John Milton.
 Rick Perlstein.
 Plato's Symposium, Apology, and

 Euthryphro.
 The Aeneid.
 Terry Pratchett.
 Mercedes Lackey.
 Chris